silopolis/ingress-nginx/docs/faq.md

 change the values such as names & namespaces (for example from "-2" to "-3"), or anything else that meets your needs.

 Note that `controller.ingressClassResource.name` and `controller.ingressClass` have to be set correctly.
-The first is to create the IngressClass object and the other is to modify the deployment of the actual ingress controller pod.
+The first is to create the IngressClass object and the other is to modify the deployment of the actual Ingress Controller pod.

 ### I can't use multiple namespaces, what should I do?

-If you need to install all instances in the same namespace, then you need to specify a different **election id**, like this:
+If you need to install all instances in the same namespace, then you need to specify a different **electionID**, like this:

 ```
 helm install ingress-nginx-2 ingress-nginx/ingress-nginx  \